theHousedev/dotfiles/README.md

-# Personal Config Repo
+# Config collection using **GNU Stow**
+If there's a utility, shell script, or user-scoped custom config file you don't want to rebuild for every new work environment, then `stow` is the tool you're after.
 This is how I manage a 1:1 config setup across multiple machines.

-If there's a utility, shell script, or user-scoped custom config file you don't want to rebuild for every new work environment, then `stow` is the tool you're after.
+Why?
+If you end up programming on different devices, changing one configuration in one spot means you'll have to go to every other device and make identical changes to them, too.
+This makes that process simpler because you can just pull your stow repo and the changes will be synced.

-Feel free[^1] to out [GNU stow](https://www.gnu.org/software/stow/) for yourself, and don't forget to read [the docs](https://www.gnu.org/software/stow/manual/stow.html#Introduction).
+Feel *free*[^1] to try out [GNU stow](https://www.gnu.org/software/stow/) for yourself.

-[^1]: FOSS forever*

 ### Installation:
+Update your package manager if needed, then:
 - `sudo apt install stow`
-- `pacman -S stow` (Arch btw)
+- `pacman -S stow`[^2]

+There are other install options I don't use.
+[Read the docs](https://www.gnu.org/software/stow/manual/stow.html#Introduction) to learn more.

 ### Setup:
 1) Create a dedicated config dir in your home (mine is `~/.dotfiles/`)